Khrees2412/piggyvest-interest-calculator/README.md

 # piggyvest-interest-calculator
-A webpage to calculator interest on PiggyVest savings
+A webpage to calculate simple interest on PiggyVest savings